springinpractice/sip-blog/source/book/index.markdown

 Each recipe externalizes user- and/or environment-specific configuration from the main project code.
 So in general you will <i>not</i> want to directly edit files in the `/sample_conf` directory.
 Those are there as documentation rather than configuration.
 Instead you'll want to do the following.

-**Step 1.
-Book configuration setup (one time only)**

-Skip this step if you've already done this for some other recipe, as it's a one-time setup for the whole book.
+**Step 1: Book configuration setup (one time only).** Skip this step if you've already done this for some other recipe, as it's a one-time setup for the whole book.

 Create a directory somewhere on your filesystem to store your app configuration files for this book.
 For instance, I created